teresitaya/doc-site/README.md

 ## Introduction

-Welcome to the Acium Documentation Portal.
+Welcome to the Documentation Portal.
 This project is built using Angular, a powerful and widely-used framework for building web applications, and the ng-docs library, a tool specifically designed to facilitate the creation of documentation within Angular projects.

 The main goal of this project is to provide a comprehensive and user-friendly platform for documentation.
 It leverages the power of TypeScript, a statically typed superset of JavaScript that adds optional types, classes, and modules to JavaScript, enhancing the development experience.